s2n-cnit/nfvcl-ng/docs/source/blueprints/k8s/k8s_blue_creation.md

   ]
 }
 ```

-For each area we have a different configuration, the area ID identifies the VIM to be used in the Topology.

-The other parameters description can be found in the Swagger.
-Some attention can be devoted to:
-- `mgmt_net` that is the network used by NFVCL to connect to created VMs and used for connection between nodes.
-- `additional_networks` connected to every VM in THAT area can be useful to the load balancer
-- `load_balancer_pools_ips` ips to be used by the load balancer to expose services.
-These IPs must be configured
-at virtualization/physical layer such that they are reachable till the VM.
-Then MetalLB will announce these IPs in the
-relative area.

 The creation of a K8S cluster can have different parameters, but in the previous request they are not present, why?
 A lot of them are optional with default values and can be used when required by the user.
 You can see the following example that is creating the